HIV/AIDS Information

 Specifically, HIV targets immune system cells, known as T-cells.
 T-cells fight off infection by killing cells that have been infected by germs and as more T-cells start dying, the immune system is left compromised.
 If the number of T-cells drops significantly the risk of infection increases leading to the acquisition of AIDS.

-Mental Health Resources
+Mental Health Resources for Living with HIV

 People with HIV have an increased risk of acquiring mental health conditions.
 If you or a loved one has been diagnosed with a mental health disability or think that you may have one, please see a doctor immediately.